& Ampersands are not to be used except in official firm names and some top level links on the website.

 Off-site links Any links to pages not on the Northwestern Law site (including main University pages) should open in a new browser window.
 To do this, click on link name and select “blank” in the dropdown menu under “Target” in the Properties toolbox.

 Center on Negotiation and Mediation Not Negotiations

-U.S. vs. United States Use U.S. only as an adjective; use United States as a noun: U.S. Supreme Court; He is from the United States.
+U.S. or United States Use U.S. only as an adjective; use United States as a noun: U.S. Supreme Court.
+He is from the United States.